Q: From an unsorted array of positive integers, is it possible to find a pair of integers that sum up to a given sum?

 —– new analysis as of Jun 2017 —-

-Use Morris algo to sort the array (external storage).
-Then use the 2-moving-pointer algo in locate a pair whose diff=55
+Can Morris algo sort an array (external storage)?
+If yes, then use the 2-moving-pointer algo in locate a pair whose diff=55

 However, Morris needs a tree not an array.